-- Relationships, Sex and Health (RSE) where children learn the skills and knowledge to keep themselves safe
+- Relationships and Health Education (RHE) where children learn the skills and knowledge to keep themselves safe

 - Mental Health and Wellbeing where through a range of experiences, development of skills and attributes we will ensure the children can go on to live a happy, healthy and safe life.

 We believe that all children will be the best they can be and the main driver for our curriculum is ‘reach for the stars’ which is why we have an ambitious curriculum that challenges the children to develop key life skills such as collaboration, perseverance, resilience, revising and questioning.